Pat Butcher: 1986–2012

 As her stress increases, Pat's chest pains continue, and Patrick persuades her to return to the hospital.
 There, she is diagnosed with pancreatic cancer, which has metastasised to her lungs, bones and abdomen.
 Pat refuses all further palliative treatment, and returns to Walford to be with her loved ones, sharing one last drink with her family and friends in The Queen Vic.

 On New Year's Day 2012, Pat's health rapidly deteriorates, and she is visited by old friends, including her longtime friend Dot (June Brown), as well as Ian.
 Janine soon arrives to evict the family, after Pat is unable to pay all her debts back, but soon realises that Pat is not faking her illness and is devastated.
 Visiting her sick stepmother, Janine confesses to Pat that she is pregnant, and Pat convinces her to keep the baby, after which the two finally reconcile.

 Later, David arrives to see Pat, but the pair argue; David leaves, and is persuaded to return by Carol.
 David tells Pat that he is sorry for the mess he has made of things over the years.
 David then tells Pat that he forgives her for all the times she let him down when he was a child.
 Despite admitting that she is scared, Pat is able to make peace with her son moments before she ultimately succumbs and dies.
 Everybody on the Square mourns for Pat the next day, and Norman comes back with a bunch of flowers for her, not knowing that she has already died.
 Pat's funeral, which is paid for by Janine, takes place, and is attended by many Albert Square residents.
 Simon turns up with flowers after the funeral has ended, and lays them down at her grave.

-In September 2013, Peggy returns and visits Pat's house to say goodbye, leaving a bottle of gin on her doorstep.
-Nearly three years later, in May 2016, Peggy reappears in the square with terminal cancer that has spread to her brain.
-As her senses are affected, she hallucinates that Pat is in her home and they reminisce about their shared past.
-Peggy asks her to never leave her and Pat promises this, as Peggy takes a fatal overdose of her medication.
-Since then, Pat has been mentioned on several occasions, and it has become clear that the Square still misses her deeply.